TeamCodeStream/codestream-server/api_server/README.unified-cfg-file.md

 ### CodeStream Configurations

-CodeStream's server-side services can be configured in different arrangements, referred to as codestream configurations.
+CodeStream's server-side services can be configured in different arrangements, referred to as _codestream configurations_.
 The `dt-update-secrets` command installs two configurations for local development. `codestream-cloud` is a ready to go, out-of-the-box, configuration that mimicks production with mongo, api (using pubnub) mailin, mailout (lambda or vm, using sendgrid) & AWS SQS services.